Ryan37342342/Image-Capture-System-ICS-/README.md

 # Installation
-Install ros noetic and then clone project, run catkin_make from top ICS folder, change the value in gui.py line 15 to self.screen = Builder.load(<location of gui.kv on your machine>), Also make sure to run the setup.bash file in scripts folder to install extra packages
+Install ros noetic and then clone project, run catkin_make from top ICS folder, change the value in gui.py line 15 to self.screen = Builder.load("location of gui.kv on your machine"), Also make sure to run the setup.bash file in scripts folder to install extra packages

 # Launch application
 To run the ICS use the command roslaunch ros_start.launch from top ICS folder to launch the gui, to exit use ctrl-c in console to fully close everything as shutdown button